Romania in World War II: The royal coup

 King Michael I of Romania led the coup that put Romania on the Allied side.

 On 23 August 1944, with the Red Army penetrating German defenses during the Jassy–Kishinev Offensive, King Michael I of Romania led a successful coup against the Axis with support from opposition politicians, most of the army and Communist-led civilians.
 Michael I, who was initially considered to be not much more than a figurehead, was able to successfully depose the Antonescu dictatorship.
 The King then offered a non-confrontational retreat to German ambassador Manfred von Killinger.
 But the Germans considered the coup "reversible" and attempted to turn the situation around by military force.
 The Romanian First, Second (forming), and what little was left of the Third and the Fourth Armies (one corps) were under orders from the King to defend Romania against any German attacks.
 King Michael offered to put the Romanian Army, which at that point had a strength of nearly 1,000,000 men, on the side of the Allies.
 Stalin immediately recognized the king and the restoration of the conservative Romanian monarchy.

 In a radio broadcast to the Romanian nation and army on the night of 23 August King Michael issued a cease-fire, proclaimed Romania's loyalty to the Allies, announced the acceptance of an armistice (to be signed on September 12) offered by Great Britain, the United States, and the USSR, and declared war on Germany.
 The coup accelerated the Red Army's advance into Romania, but did not avert a rapid Soviet occupation and capture of about 130,000 Romanian soldiers, who were transported to the Soviet Union, where many perished in prison camps.
-The armistice was signed three weeks later on September 12, 1944, on terms virtually dictated by the Soviet Union.
+The armistice was signed three weeks later on September 12, 1944, on terms dictated by the Soviet Union.
 Under the terms of the armistice, Romania announced its unconditional surrender to the USSR and was placed under occupation of the Allied forces with the Soviet Union as their representative, in control of media, communication, post, and civil administration behind the front.
 Some attribute the postponement of a formal Allied recognition of the de facto change of orientation until 12 September (the date the armistice was signed in Moscow) to the complexities of the negotiations between the USSR and UK.